robertklep/homebridge-klikaanklikuit/README.md

 }, ...]
 ```

 There is only one supported driver, `rpi`.
 The `pin` property reflects the physical GPIO pin that the 433Mhz transmitter is connected to.
+The default is pin 11 (which is GPIO17).

 The plugin supports both old-style (configurable through a rotary switch) and new-style (self-learning) KlikAanKlikUit devices.
 Old-style devices are addressed using a string (`A`, `B`, ...) and a device number.
 New-style devices are addressed using a number, which is either the unique code of your remote, or a code that you can pick yourself.
 In case of the latter, you need your device to learn the new code (put it in learning mode and send the _"On"_ command from the Home app).